WHAT IS COAPT PATTERN RECOGNITION?

 - Users who do OR don’t have challenges with co-contraction, fast-access, etc. mode-switching controls

-Clinical evaluation is always encouraged to showcase each user’s potential with Coapt pattern recognition.
-In general, the two major factors influencing success are 1) the ability to achieve and maintain reliable skin-electrode contact within the prosthesis interface, and 2) the willingness of the user and practitioner to adopt the intuitive and powerful mechanism of pattern recognition control.
+Clinical evaluation is always encouraged to showcase each user’s potential with Coapt’s advanced pattern recognition.
+In general, the two major factors influencing success are 1) the ability to achieve and maintain reliable skin-electrode contact within the prosthesis interface, and 2) the willingness of the user and practitioner to adopt the intuitive and powerful mechanism of machine learning pattern recognition control.

-Being a recipient of Targeted Muscle Reinnervation, Osseointegration, or other similar surgeries are not a requirement for using the Coapt Complete Control system but may expand control options and overall function for some individuals.
+Being a recipient of Targeted Muscle Reinnervation, Osseointegration, or other similar surgeries are not a requirement for using the Coapt Complete Control brain pattern recognition system but may expand control options and overall function for some individuals.

 Coapt knows that all candidates are unique, please contact us to discuss any presentation you may have questions about.